Literacy Initiative

 Our Program

 Boys & Girls Clubs of Philadelphia started the Literacy Initiative to bridge the educational gap in Philadelphia’s most impoverished neighborhoods.
 Today, this program serves over 1,300 youth in 14 of our Clubs, including five elementary school partnership sites.
-Each Literacy Center is staffed with a full-time supervisor trained in multi-sensory instruction, which emphasizes Phonemic Awareness, Phonics, Vocabulary, Fluency and Reading Comprehension, the key areas highlighted by the National Reading Panel to support struggling readers.
+Each Literacy Center is staffed with a full-time supervisor trained in multisensory instruction, which emphasizes Phonemic Awareness, Phonics, Vocabulary, Fluency, and Reading Comprehension, the key areas highlighted by the National Reading Panel to support struggling readers.
 By providing structured support and using evidence-informed practices, we are able to improve the literacy skills of our youth.

 COVID-19 Impact